Belmont Lower Hutt

 Aikido is more than just a self-defence system.
 Training in Aikido improves coordination, balance and posture; stimulates the mind; builds self-confidence; improves flexibility; builds “core” strength, and lots more.
 Robert Nadeau Shihan describes Aikido as an “inner developmental art”.
 If you want to improve your wellness and build resilience -explore Aikido.

 Anyone wishing to try Aikido is most welcome to come along to their first two classes for free.
-Visiting Aikidoka are welcome.
+You need to be injury free and have some level of fitness to participate.
+Visiting Aikidoka are welcome after 3 October 2022 (free training for one class, contact Lyn if you are visiting).

 Grading fees, training, discounted social events and attendance at Belmont local seminars is included as part of your Dojo membership.
 Annual Dojo membership is discounted at $450 or can be paid by monthly automatic payments of $40/month to the Club’s bank account.
 There is a 10% discount for members from the same immediate family.
 Beginners package is $100 for 3 months training.